liu547161153/l4d2vr/README.md

 5. To recenter the camera height, press down on the left stick.
 To see the HUD, aim the controller up or down.

-## How to play multiplayer
-* You can join any server to play, but if the server wasn't created by VR some VR-exclusive features.
-* Versus works but it's barely been tested.

 ## Troubleshooting
 If the game isn't loading in VR: